samienr/zola-website/content/blog/soundhax/index.md

 ## 7. Full Code Execution
 With our payload now residing in executable memory, the final step is to transfer control to it.
 Our ROP chain concludes by jumping to the newly-written code, which implements a second-stage loader that performs the final steps of the compromise.

-The stage-2 payload handles some housekeeping tasks.
-It disables potentially problematic system threads that might interfere with homebrew eecution.
-It opens and reads the `otherapp.bin` file from the SD card, which contains the <colorize>homebrew launcher.</colorize> For the uninitiated, the homebrew launcher is the gateway to running homebrew applications, a.k.a. unsigned code that can be written by anyone without Nintendo's approval.
-Accessing the homebrew launcher is most often the first goal of modding any Nintendo console.
+The stage-2 payload disables potentially problematic system threads that might interfere with homebrew execution.
+It then opens and reads the `otherapp.bin` file from the SD card, which contains the <colorize>homebrew launcher.</colorize> For the uninitiated, the homebrew launcher is the gateway to running homebrew applications <small>(a.k.a. unsigned code that can be written by anyone without Nintendo's approval)</small>.
 The ROP chain uses the GPU one more time to copy this payload into memory and transfer control to it.

 At this point, the system is fully compromised and running arbitrary unsigned code with the same privileges as the original Sound application.
 The user will now see the homebrew launcher appear on screen.

 # Conclusion
 Unlike many other exploits for various game consoles, SoundHax required no internet connection, specific games, hardware modifications, or any complex setup procedures.
-Users could simply download the appropriate M4A file for their region and firmware version, copy it to their SD card, and play it through tht built-in *Nintendo 3DS Sound* application.
+Users could simply download the appropriate M4A file for their region and firmware version, copy it to their SD card, and play it through that built-in *Nintendo 3DS Sound* application.